omustafa1994/sparta-project-1/README.md

 1. Clone the Git repo
 2. Open the files and run index.html file
 3. You will now be able to play the game!
-4. Or open link below on a mobile deivce!
+4. Also playable on a mobile deivce!

 #### You can play the game here: https://omustafa1994.github.io/sparta-project-1/pages/main.html